-Sign1News delivers news for the deaf community powered by CNN in American Sign Language
+Sign1News delivers news for the Deaf and hard-of-hearing community powered by CNN in American Sign Language

 Sign1News is the first and only digital network, partnered with world news leader CNN, to offer on-line news and information in American Sign Language.
 Sign1News provides equal access to local, regional and national news and information to the Deaf and hard-of-hearing community via a daily post-produced broadcast.
 Sign1News: Your Life.
 Your Language.